Skip to main content

 • Demonstrate self-management strategies to help develop good personal values and character behaviours

-• Participate in a variety of physical activities and understand how factors affect participation
+• Participate in a variety of physical activities and understand how factors affect participation.

 Course outline:

-Special equipment/costs: Physical Education uniform and a $30 Rock Climbing fee.
+Special equipment/costs: Physical Education uniform.

 Continuation of subject: NCEA Level 2 and Level 3 is offered.

-Recommended achievement levels: Students who have gained good grades in Form 4 Physical Education, and have a genuine interest in Physical Education theory and practical are likely to do well in Form 5 Pre-Q Physical Education.
+Recommended achievement levels: Students who have gained good grades in Form 4 Physical Education and have a genuine interest in Physical Education theory and practical are likely to do well in Form 5 Pre-Q Physical Education.

 Course description/aims: Pre-Q Physical Education aims to develop knowledge, skills and an understanding of a range of relevant physical activities.
 Candidates’ knowledge, skills and understanding come from both practical and theoretical aspects of Physical Education.
 Successful Pre-Q Physical Education students gain lifelong skills, including:

-• An ability to plan, perform, analyse and improve, and evaluate physical activities
+• An ability to plan, perform, analyse, and improve, and evaluate physical activities

 • Knowledge of how biophysical principles affect performance